 - Over this period anybody who has known me has also witnessed my work ethic and how much, time, effort and passion I bring to any task or organisation.

-- I coached 19 teams into the States highest ranked junior competition with a number of them ranking in the State's top ten teams in their age group.
+- I coached 19 teams into the State’s highest-ranked junior competition with a number of them ranking in the State’s top ten teams in their age group.

-- I have had two players go onto to play at NBL level, four play for their state.
+- I have had two players go on to play at NBL level, four played for their state.

-- I have successfully coached at BIG level, with a championship and three Grand Final consecutive Grand Final appearances at McKinnon and was well on the way to repeating that effort at Oakleigh.
+- I have successfully coached at BIG V level, with a championship and three consecutive Grand Final appearances at McKinnon and was well on the way to repeating that effort at Oakleigh.

 - I implemented programs and coaching teams that developed the skill sets of hundreds of kids to play at a higher level than even they thought they were capable.

 My support of others

-- Over the years I have provided support to many parents and families in time and effort to ensure their children were able to play basketball.
+- Over the years I have provided support to many parents and families to ensure their children were able to play basketball.

 - I have supported young teenagers in gaining employment through both the McKinnon BA and Oakleigh BA.